Tuition & Costs

 Maysville Community and Technical College is dedicated to providing our students with a high quality, affordable education.
 We believe that everyone should have access to higher education and we offer a range of options to assist you in achieving your goals.
 Over 80% of students receive some type of financial aid.
 We offer federal and state grants, work study opportunities, loan programs, and scholarships.

-** KCTCS BuildSmart Investment for Kentucky Competitiveness fee.
-A full break down of charges is available.
+Next, the ** is the KCTCS BuildSmart Investment for Kentucky Competitiveness fee.

 - An $11 charge per semester will be collected from students enrolled in programs that